jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 <img src="https://github.com/jerabaul29/OpenMetBuoy-v2021a/blob/main/instrument_hardware/jpg/instrument_ready.jpg" width="400" />

+Try to get the antenna "close to vertical, pointing up"; it is not critical if the antenna is not pointing exactly up, as it has a quite wide lobe, but better if it can generally "look up".

 - register the modem on Rock7 and activate it (see https://rockblock.rock7.com and the GUI interface there)
 - perform a full test outside; note that it may take a while for the registration of the modem to be effective, and that iridium messages do not always go through; i.e., do not worry if you do not get a message within a few minutes, and just let the instrument out for a few hours
 - check receive the messages received and can decode them (see the decoder folder of the firmware you use)